chaolic6505/Dating-App-Single-Mingle/README.md

 To start the program you will need to go to the program directory and open up your terminal and

 1. Type `npm install` to download all the dependencies.
+2. Type `npm start` to start the app.
-2. Go to http://localhost:3000 and you will see the app running.
+3. Go to http://localhost:3000 and you will see the app running.

 ## ⛏️ Web Stack <a name = "built_using"></a>